osposweb/osposweb.github.io/Items.md

 * *Stock Type* defines whether or not the item is physical item that is tracked in inventory or is non-stocked item (for example a labor service).
 The valid values are `0 - Stock`, `1 - Non-stock`.
 The default Stock Type is `Stock`.

 * *Item Type* defines whether or not the item is a standard item which can either be an item that is stocked in inventory or an item that represents a single service that is provided.
 A second type is an Kit which is an Item that represents a a collection of other non-kit items.
+A Temporary Item is a type of non-stock item that can be used to quickly define an item on the fly to handle a sale.
+This can be useful in situations where items are fabricated to order.
+When a temporary item is added to an order the user will be prompted to override the temporary name, barcode, and description.
+A temporary item must be a non-stock item.
-The valid values are `0 - Standard`, `1 - Kit`.
+** The valid values are `0 - Standard`, `1 - Kit`, `2 - Temporary`.
 The default item type is `Standard`.

 * *Deleted*